 Evidence of excellence: To get endorsement, you must prove you are either a “leader” or a “potential leader” in your field.
 This often involves submitting a portfolio, publications, patents, awards, IP, or recommendation letters.

-Prize route: If you have won an “eligible prestigious prize” (e.g. significant international award), you may bypass endorsement and apply directly for the visa.
+Prize route: If you have won an “eligible prestigious prize” (e.g., a significant international award), you may bypass endorsement and apply directly for the visa.

 Switching from Other Visas

-• You can apply for leave for up to 5 years at a time, depending on your field.
+- You can apply for leave for up to five years, depending on your field.

 Cost & Processing/Fees